Why should you think about how people will remember you?

 Be a model of perseverance for those around you

-Perseverance is an important trait to model and shows others that anything is possible regardless of your challenges.
+Perseverance is an important trait to model, showing others that anything is possible regardless of your challenges.

 Ella Woods reminds us of four important steps for preserving and responding to failure.